Customer Data Platform Case Study

 The marketing team created an A/B test so they could optimize the performance of the customer journey.
 The test compared the old way of single-channel retargeting vs the new orchestrated journey with sequenced, timely activated channels.

+After the first testing period, the marketing team measured a significant performance increase: the new journey increased conversions by 25.7%.
 The team learned that channel sequencing works: start with push messaging, then follow up with display and/or social to encourage conversion.

 The time-based rules also showed a positive effect, as customers were not overly exposed to advertising.